 \subsection{Text Representation}

 For DL-based RE approaches, it is vital to learn powerful representations of the input data.
-Text representations represent each input token with a real-valued vector.
-The words that are similar in meaning are expected to be closer in vector space.
-The ability of such distributed representations to represent syntactic and semantic properties of words affects the language modeling performance of DL-based RE approaches.
-We review and discuss the various types of text representation learning approaches used in previous RE works, i.e., word-level, character-level, position-level, and syntactic-level representations.
+Text representations encode each input token with a real-valued vector.
+Words that are similar in meaning are expected to be closer in vector space.
+The ability of such distributed representations to capture syntactic and semantic properties of words affects the language modeling performance of DL-based RE approaches.
+We review and discuss the various types of text representation learning approaches used in previous RE works, including word-level, character-level, position-level, and syntactic-level representations.